intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 root@[hostname]:/opt/work#
 ```

+Note: The /opt/work directory contains:
+* download-analytics-zoo.sh is used for downloading Analytics-Zoo distributions.
+* start-notebook.sh is used for starting the jupyter notebook.
+You can specify the environment settings and spark settings to start a - specified jupyter notebook.
+* analytics-Zoo-${ANALYTICS_ZOO_VERSION} is the Analytics-Zoo home of Analytics-Zoo distribution.
+* analytics-zoo-SPARK_x.x-x.x.x-dist.zip is the zip file of Analytics-Zoo distribution.
+* spark-${SPARK_VERSION} is the Spark home.
+* analytics-zoo is cloned from https://github.com/intel-analytics/analytics-zoo, contains apps, examples using analytics-zoo.

 ## Run Analytics Zoo Jupyter Notebook example in a container

 This section depends on the previous section [“Launch Analytics Zoo Docker Container”](#Launch-Analytics-Zoo-Docker-Container).
 After the user launches the Analytics Zoo docker container, the Jupyter Notebook service can be started and Analytics Zoo jupyter examples are available.